1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 * Depending on your OS and FTDI it could be a driver issue, check the docs for your stuff.
 * If all else fails, disconnect it all, reboot, and reconnect it.

-**"Device Busy" errors when opening a serial connection** .
+**"Device Busy" errors when opening a serial connection**
 Screen is notorious for hanging onto devices, especially if it’s not detached gracefully.
-Check for fouled screen processes that may be hanging onto the device using something like `ps -ef|grep SCREEN`, and kill if needed.
+* Check for fouled screen processes that may be hanging onto the device using something like `ps -ef|grep SCREEN`

-To prevent this from happening, make sure to detach from `screen` connections with _ctrl+A+D_
+* To prevent this from happening, make sure to detach from `screen` connections with _ctrl+A+D_

 **A serial connection opens but nothing happens**
 So your computer can talk to the FTDI (that's good) but not beyond it.
-Check your wires, make sure the connections are good, and that everything is going to the right place.
-See the wiring diagram above for reference...mistakes like putting R-to-R are easy to make.
+* Check your wires, make sure the connections are good, and that everything is going to the right place.
+* See the wiring diagram above for reference...mistakes like putting R-to-R are easy to make.

-**A serial connection opens but the output is trash** We saw this in the video when the baud rate was wrong, so that's an easy thing to check.
-But assuming that's right, triple-check (srsly) your ground connection- especially if "everything was working fine last time".
-A bad ground can foul up all sorts of stuff, and is often the source of connections looking janky/missing information.
+**A serial connection opens but the output is trash**
+We saw this in the video when the baud rate was wrong, so that's an easy thing to check.
+But assuming that's right:
+* Triple-check (srsly) your ground connection- especially if "everything was working fine last time".
+* A bad ground can foul up all sorts of stuff, and is often the source of connections looking janky/missing information.

-**Camera isn't booting or is otherwise being weird** Check your connections to ensure you're not accidentally shorting anything.
+**Camera isn't booting or is otherwise being weird**
+* Check your connections to ensure you're not accidentally shorting anything.
 A bit too much solder or a bad angle on a grabber probe is usually the culprit.
-If you're still having trouble after that try the factory reset process (see camera docs).
-It's also possible that your board became damaged at some point, but fixing stuff like that is beyond what a beginner should try to fix.
+* If you're still having trouble after that try the factory reset process (see camera docs).
+* It's also possible that your board became damaged at some point, but fixing stuff like that is beyond what a beginner should try to fix.